MrJ-v2-718/OracleOfDelphi/README.md

 # OracleOfDelphi
-The Oracle Of Delphi is my documented exploration of Java.
+The Oracle of Delphi is my documented exploration of Java.